 Dunajeva, Jekatyerina and Violeta Vajda.
 “Positionality and Fieldwork: Participatory Research with Roma” In The SAGE Handbook of Participatory Research and Enquiry, 55, edited by Danny Burns, Jo Howard and Sonia Ospina.
 London: SAGE Publications Ltd. (forthcoming 2021).

 Dunajeva, Jekatyerina: “Institutional Context and Roma Identity: A Case Study of Attitudes Towards Roma Youth and Positive Youth Development Practices” in Roma Minority in a Global Context: Resources for Positive Youth Development, eds.
-Radosveta Dimitrova, David Sam & Laura Ferrer-Wreder (Oxford: Oxford University Press, forthcoming)
+Radosveta Dimitrova, David Sam & Laura Ferrer-Wreder (Oxford: Oxford University Press, 2021)

 Dunajeva, Jekatyerina and Joanna Kostka: “Environmental racism, Neoliberalism, Inequalities, Roma and Segregation” in Roma and Health: The Social Determinants of Health and the Movement Toward Health Equity, edited by Sam Beck (forthcoming)